MillionIntegrals/image-data-encode/README.md

 # img-data-encode

-My small hobby python project to test an algorithm idea I've had once about how one can encode arbitrary data in an image.
+My small hobby python project to test an algorithm idea I've had once about how one can encode arbitrary data in an image without changing it visually too much.

 Sadly, it only works when you save images in a lossless compression format such as PNG.